SamearO/UOM-CompSci-Notes/operatingSystems/content/week7.md

     * A pointer that does the same as above but with 3 layers of abstraction.
 (Triple Indirect Block).

 ## INODE advantages
-* The attributes section does not contain the file name, the file name is a special INODE in the INODE Table that points to some data.
+* The attributes section does not contain the file name, the file name is a special INODE in the INODE Table that points to the INODE of the file that it is naming.
 * Because of the fact that a filename is just part of the INODE table, multiple filenames can point to the same file.
 * When moving data to a different part of the filesystem, the data does not need to be moved, only the filename INODE needs to be updated, thus moving files happens instantaneously regardless of size.
+* When deleting a file the INODE pointing to it needs to be deleted.
+However, since multiple inodes can point to the same file, the OS needs to keep track of how many inodes are pointing to a particular block and only when the count is 0 is the OS able to free the space.
+This is a form of garbage collection.